Tip! Find a style to modify that is as close to the style you need to use.

-Modify font formatting: Highlight the text you would like to change and modify the font eg. highlight 'Conference Name' and click on the Italics icon to change conference names to appear in italics.
+Modify font formatting: Highlight what you would like to change and modify the font, eg highlight 'Place Published' and go to Edit > Style > Italic to change Place Published to appear in italics.

 Add additional fields via the Insert Field function, for example an Issue:

-Add adjacent words, eg vol. or no. in front of the volume & issue numbers:
+Add adjacent words, eg vol. or no. in front of the volume & issue numbers for a Journal Article: